diversenok/TokenUniverse/Readme.md

  - [x] Checking access to processes/threads/tokens
  - [x] Checking access to LSA and SAM accounts
  - [ ] Checking access to window stations and desktops
- - [ ] Checking access to services and SCM
+ - [x] Checking access to services and SCM
  - [ ] Checking access to file shares
  - [ ] Checking access to kernel transactions
  - [ ] Checking access to objects in private namespaces
+ - [x] Viewing/editing security descriptors
  - [ ] Enumerating accessible resources

 ### Other